xiongm/dotfiles/README.md

 Summary
 ===========

-These are my personal dotfiles. feel free to steal if you find them useful
+These are my personal dotfiles. feel free to use if you find them useful

 ```console
 $ cd ~/